hennievn/PyTeamcenter/README.md

 ## ClientX

-This is an implementation of the Siemens Teamcenter ClientX .NET example in Python.
+This is an implementation of the backend code in the HelloTeamcenter example, i.e. ClientX .NET example in Python.
+This does not use the pythonnet package.

 This has been used extensively with Teamcenter 12.0, so must be tested with later versions.